-l,

-(Name and F Position, Typed or Printed)

-a duly authorized officer/representative of

-(MPO)

-do hereby certify that the contract and p rocurement procedures that are in effect and used

-by the forenamed MPO are in compl iance with 2 CFR 200, "Uniform Administrative

-Requirements, Cost Principles, and Audi it Requirements for Federal Awards," as it may be

-revised or superseded.

-Date Signature - Chairman, MPO Policy Board

-Attest:

-Name

-Title -
+1. DAVID PLYLER, CHAIRMAN, MAYOR, CITY OF SHERMAN (Name and Position, Typ ed or Printed) a duly authorized officer/representative of AYSON COUNTY MPO () (MPO) do hereby certify that the contract and procureme nt procedures that are in effect and used by the forenamed MPO are in compliance wit h 2 CFR 200, "Uniform Administrative Requirements, Cost Principles, and Audit Require ments for Federal Awards," as it may be revised or superseded.
+Juy 19, 2023 Date Signature - Chairman, MPO Policy Board Name DRECTOR, GRAYSON COUNTY MPO Title